 - Park the vehicle on level ground and set the parking brakes.

 - Allow the engine to cool down.
-For your additional safety, place a wedge on both sides of the rear wheel.
+Place a wedge on both sides of the rear wheel for your safety.

 - Raise the vehicle and support it with jack stands.
 Remove the front wheels.

 - Remove the splash shield under the car.
 It is held in place with multiple 8mm screws.

 - Spray penetrating oil on the sway bar’s bolts, then wait fifteen minutes.

 - Hoist the opposite side of the sway bar support to make it possible to loosen the tension on the side being replaced.

 - Using a small screwdriver, remove the accumulated dirt on the bolts to expose it.

 - Loosen the bracket retaining bolts using an 18mm socket and a breaker bar.